-The university library budget shall be a distinct part of the university's budget, and it shall be developed and managed by the chief administrative officer of the university library, who shall also participate in total university budgetary planning.
+The university library budget shall be a distinct part of the university's budget, and it shall be developed and managed by the chief administrative officer of the university library.

 Commentary on Standard F.2

 The authority to prepare, submit, defend, and administer the university library budget should be delegated clearly and explicitly to the chief administrative officer of the university library.
 He or she should have full responsibility for managing this budget as well as the authority necessary to maximize the use of the library's total resources.
 He or she should have the same degree of latitude and responsibility that is exercised by other major administrative officers within the university.
 The library should be responsible for preparing adequate and regular reports on expenditures throughout the year.
 These reports should conform to the university's requirements and, where necessary, to its standardized procedures and practices.